nicklockwood/FXForms/README.md

 Release notes
 --------------

+Version 1.2.5

+- Fixed crash when form section has a footer but no header

 Version 1.2.4

 - `hash`, `description`, etc. no longer show up on iOS7 for builds built with the 8.1 SDK